harshbarger/zootils/README.md

 # Zootils

-This is an early stage release that the author is using in personal projects.
-It isn't fully polished for the public yet, but you're welcome to use it if you wish.
+This is an early stage release that I'm using in personal projects.
+The docs aren't yet as fully polished as I would like for a public project, but if I'm using it as is, I'd might as well release it so you can too.
+After it's a little more battle-tested, I plan to bump the version to 1.0.

 ## Introduction